Criminology and Criminal Justice

 Can enroll if Level is Undergraduate

 Analyses of the sociology of substance use and abuse.
 Provides a sociological framework for understanding issues and evaluating our nation's responses to the phenomenon of drug use.
 Drawing on sociocultural and social psychological perspectives, this course systematically examines the social structure, social problems, and social policy aspects of drugs in American society.
 Prerequisite or permission of instructor.
-(YR).
+(OC).

 Prerequisite(s): SOC 200 or SOC 201